 1. Architecture must be understood as continuous material process.

-2. If we interrogate the world intelligently it will answer us in kind.
+2. If we interrogate the world with care it will answer us in kind.

 3. Resources are finite and precious.